 According to OSAC, crime in Morocco represents a moderate concern, especially in major cities and tourist areas.
 The most frequent crimes tend to be crimes of opportunity (such as pickpocketing, robberies, purse snatching, burglaries, theft from unoccupied vehicles etc.) committed by criminals who primarily operate in high-traffic and density areas.

-Pickpocketing and Theft Risk: MEDIUM
+Pickpocketing and Theft Risks in Morocco: MEDIUM

 As I have already said in the lines above, one of the most common dangers in Morocco is depicted by the burglars.
 Always on the guard, they are looking for careless persons who keep their valuable goods unprotected and on sight.